chipweinberger/flutter_blue_plus/README.md

 ❗ **You must request a larger MTU on Android!** ❗

+On Android, the mtu is always 23 unless you request a larger one.
+On iOS & macOS, the mtu is negotiated automatically, typically 135 to 255.

 ```dart
 final mtuSubscription = device.mtu.listen((int mtu) {
     // iOS: initial value is always 23, but iOS will quickly negotiate a higher value